-Summary of Significant Accounting Policies-Except for the accounting policies for revenue recognition, deferred revenue, and deferred commissions that were updated as a result of adopting ASC 606, there have been no changes to our significant accounting policies described in the Annual Report on Form 10-K for the fiscal year ended July 31, 2017, filed with the SEC on September 18, 2017, that have had a material impact on our condensed consolidated financial statements and related notes.
+Summary of Significant Accounting Policies-Except for the accounting policies for revenue recognition, deferred revenue, and deferred commissions that were updated as a result of adopting ASC 606 and those related to our 0% Convertible Senior Notes due in 2023, or the Notes, there have been no changes to our significant accounting policies described in the Annual Report on Form 10-K for the fiscal year ended July 31, 2017, filed with the SEC on September 18, 2017, that have had a material impact on our condensed consolidated financial statements and related notes.
 See Note 3 for the summary of the new accounting policies under ASC 606.